 - It allows you to boil water.

 Not all portable stoves are safe to use indoors because of the risk of carbon monoxide poisoning.
 You’ll need to ensure you have an indoor-safe stove and follow proper ventilation guidelines.

 For more, read:

 While you can survive without light, having emergency lighting makes life during a power outage much more manageable (such as when you’ve got to go to the bathroom in the dark!).

 There are many options for emergency lighting.
 Ideally, you will have at least two different options.
-This would give you a backup in case one stops working or isn’t safe.
-For example, candles aren’t safe during suspected gas leaks, so you want to have a battery-powered lantern as a backup.
+This would give you a backup if one stops working or isn’t safe.
+For example, candles aren’t safe during suspected gas leaks, so you want a battery-powered lantern as a backup.